 I first went to Kiev in 2011 and it was a different place than it is now.
 While economic problems are still pretty rampant there, people are working on improving them and the young entrepreneurs that exist in the city will give you so much hope.

 Things to do in Kiev: Oh, where to begin… There is something in the city for everybody.
+You can read my guide of what to do in Kiev here.
 The city is known for its gold domes atop the Orthodox churches that are ever-present there.
 Head to Kiev’s Pechersk Lavra, or Monastery of the Caves, and take a glimpse into one of the most ornate UNESCO World Heritage Sites that exist anywhere.

 From there, visit the Arsenalna Metro Station, which is the world’s deepest metro station.
 After, pop by to a cafe and enjoy some of the best coffee in Kiev.
 I have a ton of cafes I love in Kiev, but my favorite it is Podil and is called First Point.
 They serve a killer flat white.

 The restaurant scene in Kiev is up-and-coming and even some of the best chefs in the world have Kiev on their radar.
 For those wanting a more ‘liquid’ type of a diet, I can assure you that Kiev’s craft beer scene is no joke.
 It is ever-changing and getting better and better by the minute.
 I even stumbled upon a craft beer shop across the river in an area that receives no tourists, which means the locals are also enjoying it with fervor.